avl/noatun/docs/docs.md

 With more than one node, the messages and their parents form a DAG (directed acyclic graph).
-It is a Noatun-invariant that a message is never stored in a Noatun database unless all the parents of the message also are, with one caveat (see further below).
+It is a Noatun-invariant that a message is never stored in a Noatun database unless all the parents of the message also are.

-The upshot of all this is that knowing the set of update-heads of a Noatun database is enough to know the entire database state (with one caveat, which we'll get to).
+The upshot of all this is that knowing the set of update-heads of a Noatun database is enough to know the entire database state (with one caveat: messages timestamped before the cutoff time).

 This allows Noatun to easily detect if two nodes are in sync or not.

-However, Noatun has the concept of "cutoff_time".
-See
+However, Noatun has the concept of "cutoff_time", as described in an earlier section.
+Noatun maintains a checksum of all message-ids before the cutoff time.
+If two nodes have a mismatching checksum, a somewhat expensive complete resync is initiated.
+This works by both nodes transmitting the full set of message ids to the peer.

 ### Pruning